 The yard and lead lines include two miles of rail, multiple switch points and a bridge over a Harris County Flood Control District (HCFCD) canal.

-The project included drainage design, flood plain management, environmental controls, right-of-way surveys, topographic surveys, design surveys, boundary surveys, construction stakeout, geotechnical investigation and engineering, storm water detention, flood plain volume mitigation, and coordination of multiple owners, attorneys, and various public jurisdictions are utilized within project completion.
+The project included: drainage design, flood plain management, environmental controls, right-of-way surveys, topographic surveys, design surveys, boundary surveys, construction stakeout, geotechnical investigation and engineering, storm water detention, flood plain and volume mitigation.
+Coordination of multiple owners, attorneys, and various public jurisdictions are utilized within project completion.

 A development company was establishing a new 11,500-acre master planned community, in Fort Bend County.
 ALS, Inc. was contracted to provide the following services for 54-acres of several sections;